openedx/edx-platform/docs/course_authors/source/specialized_problems.rst

 -  :ref:`Open Response Assessment` Open response assessment problems allow students to enter short answer or essay responses that students or a computer algorithm can then grade.
--  :ref:`Word Cloud` Word cloud problems show a colorful graphic of the words that students enter as responses to a prompt.

 .. _ Add Advanced Component: